 The Integrated Mentorship Program at the Center for Tree Science supports students and professionals at every stage in their career.
+In 2021, we are excited to offer up to eight Research Technician Fellowships to high school or undergradute students with little or no experience, in order to gain skills and insight into plant science and related fields.
+Learn more here.

 Students in high school and beyond can earn one of four Center for Tree Science Fellowships.
 Our mentorship program also offers opportunities to professionals to collaborate with the Center for Tree Science in advancing our mission and vision and to discover their own path to success.